niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2007-08-30)=
 ## August 30, 2007
-The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000) is released in Hong Kong.
+The [Sony PlayStation Portable PSP-2000](consoles-sony-playstation-portable-2000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable), is released in Hong Kong.

 ```{figure} ../images/consoles/sony-playstation-portable-2000.jpg
 ---